content-left-bg.png

 Implement protection and handling processes to avoid accidental contact (e.g. rinsing equipment after use).
 Use only the smallest quantity of biological material that will guarantee the viability of the experiment.

-Manage bodily substances (e.g. blood) and open wounds before, during and after the activity.
-Consult infection control guidelines and Queensland Health’s exclusion periods for infectious condition poster (PDF, 1.5MB) for hygienic practices and first aid.
-Wash hands and other contaminated areas of the body with soap and water before leaving the activity site.
+Manage open wounds before, during and after the activity.
+Consult infection control guidelines and Queensland Health's exclusion periods for infectious conditions poster (PDF, 1.4MB) for first aid and hygienic practices.

 Environmental conditions